 Liquidity.
 The principal source of our liquidity is cash generated from operations.
 A significant majority of our sales are on a cash basis with the remainder on a short-term credit basis.
 We have traditionally been able to rely on cash generated from operations to fund our working capital requirements and our capital expenditures.
 Our working capital benefits from the fact that most of our sales are made on a cash basis, while we generally pay our suppliers on credit.
-In recent periods, we have mainly used cash generated from operations to fund acquisitions.
-We have also used a combination of borrowings from Mexican and international banks and bond issuances in the Mexican and international capital markets.
+We have used a combination of borrowings from Mexican and international banks and bond issuances in the Mexican and international capital markets.

-Our total indebtedness was Ps.66,730 million as of December 31, 2015, as compared to Ps.66,027 million as of December 31, 2014.
-Short-term debt and long-term debt were Ps.3,470 million and Ps.63,260 million, respectively, as of December 31, 2015, as compared to Ps.1,206 million and Ps.64,821 million, respectively, as of December 31, 2014.
-Total debt increased Ps.703 million in 2015, compared to year end 2014.
-We had cash outflows in 2015 resulting from dividend payments and the prepayment of outstanding bank debt.
-As of December 31, 2015, our cash and cash equivalents were Ps.15,989 million, as compared to Ps.12,958 million as of December 31, 2014.
-As of December 31, 2015, our cash and cash equivalents were comprised of 66.4% U.S. dollars, 21.2% Mexican pesos, 6.4% Brazilian reais, 2.3% Venezuelan bolivars, 1.1% Argentine pesos, 1.3% Colombian pesos, 0.7% Costa Rican colones and 0.6% other legal currencies.
-As of March 31, 2016, our cash and cash equivalents balance, including restricted cash, was Ps.17,741 million including US\$544 million denominated in U.S. dollars.
+Our total indebtedness was Ps.88,909 million as of December 31, 2016, as compared to Ps.66,730 million as of December 31, 2015.
+Short-term debt and long-term debt were Ps.3,052 million and Ps.85,857 million, respectively, as of December 31, 2016, as compared to Ps.3,470 million and Ps.63,260 million, respectively, as of December 31, 2015.
+Total debt increased Ps.22,179 million in 2016, compared to year end 2015.
+As of December 31, 2016, our cash and cash equivalents were Ps.10,476 million, as compared to Ps.15,989 million as of December 31, 2015.
+We had cash outflows in 2016 mainly resulting from dividend payments and the payment in cash for our acquisition of Vonpar.
+As of December 31, 2016, our cash and cash equivalents were comprised of 28.5% U.S. dollars, 14.3% Mexican pesos, 30.3% Brazilian reais, 15.1% Venezuelan bolivars, 6.3% Argentine pesos, 3.2% Colombian pesos, 1.2% Costa Rican colones and 1.1% other legal currencies.
+As of March 31, 2017, our cash and cash equivalents balance, was Ps.12,965 million including US\$169 million denominated in U.S. dollars.
 We believe that these funds, in addition to the cash generated by our operations, are sufficient to meet our operating requirements.